M1M1-A/Bank-Tech-Test/lib/designRecipe.md

     }

     makeDeposit (depositAmount, date) {
-        // parameters: amount to deposit (float number) and date (string in DD/MM/YY format)
+        // parameters: amount to deposit (float number)
         // returns: nothing
         // side effects: adds the deposit amount to the balance
-        //               pushes a new object to transactions with date,
+        //               pushes a new object to transactions with current date,
         //               credit amount and balance
     }

     makeWithdrawal (withdrawalAmount, date) {
-        // parameters: amount to be withdrawn (float number) and date (string in DD/MM/YY format)
+        // parameters: amount to be withdrawn (float number)
         // returns: nothing
         // side-effect: deducts withdrawalAmount from balance
-        //              pushes a new object to transactions with date,
+        //              pushes a new object to transactions with current date,
         //              debit amount and balance
     }
 }

 class AccountStatement {

-    constructor (bankAccount) {
-        // paremeters: takes an instance of BankAccount
-        // side effects: sets instance of BankAccount in a variable }

-    printStatement () {
+    printStatement (transactions) {
         // parameters: none
         // returns: a list of all transactions from most recent to latest }